privong/papers-in-markdown/aastex62/demo.md

 ## Document Filters

 `pandoc` supports user-written filters.
-We have already seen two filters, `pandoc-citeproc` and `pandoc-crossref`.
 These filters enable customized processing of documents during conversion.
 Commonly used languages for this include Haskell, lua, and python^[Using either the `panflute` or `pandocfilters` modules.].
 Note that a lua parser is included with `pandoc` versions 2.0 and newer, and the use of lua filters is faster than other options.

+We have already seen two filters, `pandoc-citeproc` and `pandoc-crossref`.
+These filters are somewhat complex, owing to their significant functionality.

+Simple filters are straightforward to construct and we demonstrate one here.
-With output formats besides \aastex\ in mind, the acknowledgments portion of the document has been delineated in the Markdown file as a macros: `{{acknowledgments}}`.
+With output formats besides \aastex\ in mind, the acknowledgments portion of the document has been delineated in the Markdown file as a macro: `{{acknowledgments}}`.
-However, is desirable to automatically convert this to an `\acknowledgments` macro when creating a \TeX\ file.
+However we want to automatically convert this to the \TeX\ source appropriate for the jounral's template.
-As a filter demonstration, the following lua code performs this translation:
+For \aastex\, this is the `\acknowledgments` macro.
+The following filter, written in lua, performs this translation when included as part of the `pandoc` invocation:

 ```{#ackfilter .numberLines caption="lua filter code for acknowledgements replacement"}
 return {